Frequently Asked Questions

 4. When is the program schedule released/where can I find it?

 WSRC offers rowing programs all year round.
 Program schedules are posted on the WSRC website at least one month prior to the start of each program.
-To access the registration page, click on the “Sign Up” links on the Programs page.
+To access the registration page, click on the “Registration” links on the Programs pages.

 5. How do I know if this program has space?